Camille M. KennedyAssociate

 BS, University of Tennessee at Chattanooga, cum laude

-JD, University of Tennessee College of Law, with honors
+JD, University of Tennessee College of Law

 Affiliations